OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

     - Correctly performs file and console input and output, ensuring that all input and output is displayed and stored correctly, is not corrupted, and is processed efficiently.
-    - Correctly simulate aspects of an operating system through the use of a Python program.
+    - Correctly simulates aspects of an operating system (e.g., process scheduling) through the use of a Python program.
-- Write correct Python programs consisting of between one and five hundred lines of source code that correctly solve problems using data structures like a list or dictionary.
-- Uses the features of the Python programming language to create classes and instances of these classes that solve problems by using object-oriented programming.

 ### Programming Tools